Faerie Glen Nature Reserve

 Faerie Glen Nature Reserve is a nature reserve at the western limit of the Bronberg in the east of Pretoria, South Africa.
+It is adjacent to the suburb of Faerie Glen.

 History

 It formerly formed a part of the farm Hartbeespoort 304 which belonged to H. W. Struben.
-On old aerial photographs it is apparent that the flood plain was utilized for crop fields, while the remainder was used for cattle grazing.
+On old aerial photographs it is apparent that the flood plain was utilised for crop fields, while the remainder was used for cattle grazing.
 The reserve constitutes the western part of the Bronberg conservation area, which was declared in 1980.
 Its highest point is Renosterkop (1,468 m) in the northern part of the reserve.

 Fauna and flora

 Animal life

 Though the smaller mammals like mongooses, hedgehogs, hares, porcupines, Cape clawless otters, bushbabies and small-spotted genets are difficult to observe, one may find signs of their presence.
 In the winter of 2014 larger game was introduced, namely 16 impala, 9 red hartebeest and 5 Burchell's zebra.
 During late 2014 one common duiker was released in the reserve, the first spotted eagle-owl house was installed, and a first sighting of caracal was made.
 The leaf-feeding thrip Liothrips tractabilis, introduced from Argentina, was released in the reserve's flood plain in 2014 to combat the invasive pompom weed.